-Final Determination and Imposition of Definitive Anti-Dumping Duty on Dumped imports of Paint Brush Filaments into Pakistan Originating in and /or Exported from the People's Republic of China
+Preliminary Determination in Anti-Dumping Investigation against Alleged Dumped Imports of Paint Brush Filament into Pakistan Originating in and/or Exported from the People's Republic of China

 AD.C.
-No. 63/2023/NTC/PBF September 02, 2024
+No. 63/2022/NTC/PBF June 11, 2024

-National Tariff Commission (the "Commission") having regard to the Anti-Dumping Duties Act, 2015 (the "Act"), the Anti-Dumping Duties Rules, 2022 (the "Rules"), and the WTO's Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 (the "Anti-dumping Agreement").
+National Tariff Commission (the "Commission") having regard to the Anti-Dumping Duties Act, 2015 (the "Act"), the Anti-Dumping Duties Rules, 2022 (the "Rules") and the WTO's Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade 1994 (the "Anti-dumping Agreement").

-2. The Commission is responsible for conducting anti-dumping investigations for determination of dumping of the imported products, injury to the domestic industry caused by such imports and imposition of anti-dumping duties to offset injurious impact of dumped imports on domestic industry and to ensure fair competition thereof.
+2. The Commission is responsible for conducting anti-dumping investigations for determination of dumping of the imported products, injury to the domestic industry, caused by dumped imports and imposition of anti-dumping duties to offset injurious impact of such imports on domestic industry and to ensure fair competition thereof.

-3. The Commission has conducted an investigation against dumped imports of Paint Brush Filaments into Pakistan originating in and/or exported from the People's Republic of China ("China") under the Act and the Rules.
-The Commission has made this final determination in this investigation under Section 39 of the Act.
-This report on final determination has been issued in accordance with Rule 16 of the Rules and Article 12.2 of the Anti-dumping Agreement.
+3. The Commission is conducting an investigation against dumped imports of Paint Brush Filament into Pakistan originating in and/or exported from the People's Republic of China ("China") under the Act and the Rules.
+The Commission has made a preliminary determination in this investigation under Section 37 of the Act.
+This report on preliminary determination has been issued in accordance with Rule 12 of the Rules.

-4. In terms of Section 39 of the Act, the Commission shall normally make a final determination of dumping and injury within one hundred and eighty days of the date of publication of a notice of preliminary determination in the official Gazette.
-Further the final determination shall be based on information obtained by the Commission during course of the investigation.
-The notice of preliminary determination in this case was published in the official Gazette (extra ordinary) dated June 13, 2024.
-The final determination is based on the information collected and/or obtained by the Commission during this investigation.
+4. In terms of Section 37 of the Act, the Commission shall make a preliminary determination of dumping and injury, if any, not earlier than sixty days and not later than one hundred and eighty days, after initiation of an investigation.
+Such preliminary determination shall be based on the information available to the Commission at that time.
+This investigation was initiated on January 19, 2024.
+The preliminary determination is based on the information at the Commission at this point of time.